akullpp/awesome-java/README.md

 *Tools which handle the buildcycle of an application*

-* [Apache Ant](http://ant.apache.org/) - Procedural build configurations via XML files.
-* [Apache Maven](http://maven.apache.org/) - Declarative lifecycle and dependency managment which favors conventions.
+* [Apache Maven](http://maven.apache.org/) - Declarative lifecycle and dependency managment which favors convention over configuration.
+It's regarded as spiritual successor to [Apache Ant](http://ant.apache.org/).
 * [Gradle](http://www.gradle.org/) - Incremental builds which are programmed via Groovy.

 ## Code Analysis